nadasal/Moon/_posts/2016-01-22-an-attempt-at-sentence-generation-with-markov-chains.md

 ---
 layout: post
 title: An Attempt at Sentence Generation with Markov Chains
-description: Generating Gibbrish in an Attempt to model Markov Chains.
+description: Generating gibbrish in an attempt to model Markov Chains.
 comments: true
 ---